Version: v1, Published online: 1998

 Third, ‘ethics’ can, within this system of morality itself, refer to actual moral principles: ‘Why did you return the book?’
 ‘It was the only ethical thing to do in the circumstances.’

-A central task of philosophical ethics is to articulate what constitutes ethics or morality, and in particular to understand what is going on when people make moral judgments.
-This project is that of metaethics (see Metaethics).
+A central task of philosophical ethics is to articulate what constitutes ethics or morality.
+This project is that of meta-ethics.
 What is it that especially constitutes the moral point of view as opposed to others?
-Some argue that what is morally required is equivalent to what is required by reason overall, whereas others see morality as providing just one source of reasons (see Practical reason and ethics; Ethics and action).
+Some argue that what is morally required is equivalent to what is required by reason overall, whereas others see morality as providing just one source of reasons (see Normativity; Practical reason and ethics).
 Yet others have suggested that all reasons are self-interested, and that concern for others is ultimately irrational (see Egoism and altruism; Self-interest).
 This has not been seen to be inimical in itself to the notion of morality, however, since a moral system can be seen to benefit its participants (see Contractarianism; Decision and game theory).
-In general, since the 1970s, there has been an increasing focus on the nature of reasons themselves, both what they are and their relation to desires and values in particular (see Normativity).

 The moral point of view itself is often spelled out as grounded on a conception of equal respect (see Equality; Respect for persons).
 But there is some debate about how impartial morality requires us to be (see Impartiality).